Mightysho/alx-system_engineering-devops/0x00-shell_basics/README.md

 <hr>
-Thia file is mandatory in all ALX school projects
+This file is mandatory in all ALX school projects
 <hr>